 - Sodium: 677.6 mg

 - Fat: 20.9 g

 - Protein: 49.9 g

 - Cholesterol: 169.4 mg

-Keywords: chicken marsala, classic Chicken Marsala, how to make Chicken Marsala, what is Chicken Marsala
+Keywords: chicken marsala, chicken marsala recipe, classic Chicken Marsala, how to make Chicken Marsala, what is Chicken Marsala